 How to Get to Milos Island

-There is a small airport on Milos Island (MLO) that connects easily to Athens International (ATH).
-Olympic Air and Aegean Air both run directs to Athens, and if you book well enough in advance, you’ll be able to get a great rate.
+A small airport on Milos Island (MLO) connects easily to Athens International (ATH).
+Olympic Air and Aegean Air both operate direct flights to Athens, and if you book well enough in advance, you’ll be able to get a great rate.

-Your other option on Milos is with a ferry.
+Your other option on Milos is a ferry.
 Milos is well connected via ferry to Athens, Santorini, Naxos, Paros, Mykonos, and Tinos.
-We always like to check ferryhopper to get an idea of prices and times for the ferry.
+We always like to check Ferry Hopper to get an idea of prices and times for the ferry.
 It’s also often cheaper to book Greek ferries in advance.

 Transportations Around Milos

 There are three options for getting around Milos.
 Rental Car, Moped, or 4×4.

 A moped is the cheapest option, but you need a motorcycle license to rent one in Greece.
 Many rental agencies in Greece will let you slide and rent a moped without this, but we couldn’t find anyone in Milos to rent us a moped on a standard license.

 A 4×4 is the most fun option to get around Milos in.
 However, at around €40 a day, it’s an expensive one.
 Also, during the high season, you’ll need an advance reservation to rent one of these bad boys.
 I prefer not to rent mopeds or 4x4s as I appreciate my shade and AC while getting around Milos.

 The last option is a rental car.
 To rent a car in Greece, you need a standard International driver’s license (A valid US license works).
 If your license is not in English or Greek, have a translation just in case.
 You also should be prepared to hand over your passport.
 Also, depending on where you are trying to rent, an International driver’s permit may be mandatory.
 We couldn’t find a rental agency that would rent us a car without an IDP.